DSWifi

 Internet mode guide

 DSWifi supports Internet communications.
 However, DSi mode WiFi isn't supported yet, so it is restricted to open and WEP-encrypted networks.
-DSWifi includes the library sgIP to handle connections.
+DSWifi includes the library lwIP to handle connections.
 It supports IPv4, as well as TCP and UDP.

 1. Initialization